DecisiveAI/mdai-docs/src/install/quick-start.md

 ><!-- Check that your cluster is up and running -->
 >kind get clusters
 >```
-2. Setup and configure a local instance of the MDAI Engine©
+2. Setup and configure a local instance of the MDAI Engine™

 >```@bash
 >make local-deploy